tadfisher/pass-otp/README.md

 pass.withExtensions (exts: [ exts.pass-otp ])
 ```

-The above can be installed imperatively via `nix-env` or ran in a temprorary
+The above can be installed imperatively via `nix-env` or ran in a temporary
 environment via `nix-shell`.

 ### macOS